 To remain qualified for taxation as a REIT for U.S. federal income tax purposes, we must satisfy tests concerning, among other things, the sources of our income, the nature and diversification of our assets and the amounts we distribute to our stockholders.
 For example, under the Code, no more than 20% of the value of the assets of a REIT may be represented by securities of one or more TRSs.
 Similar rules apply to other nonqualifying assets.
 These limitations may affect our ability to make large investments in other non-REIT qualifying operations or assets.
 In addition, in order to maintain our qualification for taxation as a REIT, we must distribute at least 90% of our REIT taxable income, determined without regard to the dividends paid deduction and excluding any net capital gains.
-Even if we maintain our qualification for taxation as a REIT, we will be subject to U.S. federal income tax at regular corporate income tax rates for our undistributed REIT taxable income, as well as U.S. federal income tax at regular corporate income tax rates for income recognized by our TRSs; we also pay taxes in the foreign jurisdictions in which our international assets and operations are held and conducted regardless of our qualification for taxation as a REIT.
+Even if we maintain our qualification for taxation as a REIT, we will be subject to U.S. federal income tax at regular corporate income tax rates for our undistributed REIT taxable income, as well as U.S. federal income tax at regular corporate income tax rates for our gualifications in which our international assets and operations are held and conducted regardless of our qualification for taxation as a REIT.
 Because of these distribution requirements, we will likely not be able to fund future capital needs and investments from operating cash flow.
 As such, compliance with REIT tests may hinder our ability to make certain attractive investments, including the purchase of significant nonqualifying assets and the material expansion of non-real estate activities.

-Our extensive use of TRSs, including for certain of our international operations, may cause us to fail to remain qualified for taxation as a REIT.
+Our use of TRSs, including for certain of our international operations, may cause us to fail to remain qualified for taxation as a REIT in the U.S.

-Our operations include an extensive use of TRSs.
-The net income of our TRSs is not required to be distributed to our QRSs, and income that is not distributed to our QRSs generally is not subject to the REIT income distribution requirement.
+Our operations utilize TRSs to facilitate our qualification for taxation as a REIT.
+The net income of our TRSs is not included in our REIT taxable income unless it is distributed by an applicable TRS, and income that is not included in our REIT taxable income generally is not subject to the REIT income distribution requirement.
 Our ability to receive distributions from our TRSs is limited by the rules with which we must comply to maintain our qualification for taxation as a REIT.
 In particular, at least 75% of our gross income for each taxable year as a REIT must be derived from real estate.
 Consequently, no more than 25% of our gross income may consist of dividend income from our TRSs and other nonqualifying types of income.
 Thus, our ability to receive distributions from our TRSs may be limited and may impact our ability to fund distributions to our stockholders using cash flows from our TRSs.